usds/website-redesign/_people/1550_jenn-noinaj.md

 **What inspired you to join USDS?**

 When I was living in Austin, I was volunteering for the local Code for America brigade and doing a lot of community organizing for my neighborhood on local issues.
 I believe in government services that are people-centered, are inclusive, and that work for the people who need to use them.
-When I heard about USDS, specifically about healthcare.gov, the efforts being made to digitize the immigration process, and the work for veterans, I jumped at the chance to join and make a difference at the federal level.
+When I heard about USDS, specifically about healthcare.gov, the efforts being made to digitize the immigration process, and the work for Veterans, I jumped at the chance to join and make a difference at the federal level.

 **What has been your biggest challenge?**